 Cookie-syncing is a process that enables the ad-tech partners (SSPs, DMPs, CDPs, and DSPs) to synchronize their cookies and share the incorporated user’s data from different websites with each other.
 As a result, the DSPs are able to know about the user (interests, demographics, location, etc.) and return the bid response with the right bid and relevant ad creative.

-Importance of Cookie-syncing in Digital Advertising
+What’s the Importance of Cookie-syncing in Digital Advertising

 As personalized advertising has grown in importance, buyers need to know how well the visitor matches the advertised product or service.
 For this reason, they need to identify the visitor and rely on the user’s data to purchase ad impressions in Real-Time Bidding (RTB) based auctions.